huffpostdata/lightnpng/README.md

 # Usage

-First, install it in your project: `npm install --save lightnpng`
+First, install it in your project: `npm install --save node-lightnpng`

 Then use it.